 There are many people that believe the only way to get money is through hard work.
-While most people will have to find a job and work form much of their life to support themselves, there are other ways to get money.
+While most people will have to find a job and work for much of their life to support themselves, there are other ways to get money.
 In Canada, it is possible to turn to contests to win money.
-These contest come in the form of sweepstakes and giveaways.
+These contests come in the form of sweepstakes and giveaways.

 Sweepstakes to win money in Canada

 Sweepstakes are a form of contest where a prize or prizes may be awarded to a winner or winners.
-Sweepstakes began as a form of lottery that were tied to products sold.
-Sweepstakes are used as marketing promotions to reward existing consumers, and to draw attention to a product.
+Sweepstakes began as a form of lottery that was tied to products sold.
+Sweepstakes are used as marketing promotions to reward existing consumers and draw attention to a product.
 By definition, the winner is determined by luck rather than skill.
-With large grand prizes they tend to attract more entries regardless of the odds of winning.
+With large grand prizes, they tend to attract more entries regardless of the odds of winning.
 And work as a good marketing agent

 Sweepstakes in Canada and several European countries require entrants to solve an (elementary school level) mathematical puzzle or answer a (fairly simple) knowledge question, making it (in theory at least) a contest of skill, in order to overcome requirements that would classify sweepstakes as a form of gambling under their country’s legal definition.
 There are similar laws in Brazil, usually requiring an answer to an easy “giveaway” question.